Operation Dervish (1941): Arctic Ocean

 Between Greenland and Norway are some of the most stormy waters of the world's oceans, 1440 km of water under gales full of snow, sleet and hail.
 The cold Arctic water was met by the Gulf Stream, warm water from the Gulf of Mexico, which became the North Atlantic Drift.
 Arriving at the south-west of England the drift moves between Scotland and Iceland; north of Norway the drift splits.
 One stream bears north of Bear Island to Svalbard and a southern stream follows the coast of Murmansk into the Barents Sea.
 The mingling of cold Arctic water and warmer water of higher salinity generates thick banks of fog for convoys to hide in but the waters drastically reduced the effectiveness of ASDIC as U-boats moved in waters of differing temperatures and density.

 In winter, polar ice can form as far south as 80 km off the North Cape and in summer it can recede to Svalbard.
 The area is in perpetual darkness in winter and permanent daylight in the summer and can make air reconnaissance almost impossible.
-Around the North Cape and in the Barents Sea the sea temperature rarely rises about 4° Celsius and a man in the water will die unless rescued immediately.
+Around the North Cape and in the Barents Sea the sea temperature rarely rises above 4° Celsius and a man in the water will die unless rescued immediately.
 The cold water and air makes spray freeze on the superstructure of ships, which has to be removed quickly to avoid the ship becoming top-heavy.
-Conditions in U-boats were, if anything, worse the boats having to submerge in warmer water to rid the superstructure of ice.
+Conditions in U-boats were, if anything, worse, the boats having to submerge in warmer water to rid the superstructure of ice.
 Crewmen on watch were exposed to the elements, oil lost its viscosity, nuts froze and sheared off.
 Heaters in the hull were too demanding of current and could not be run continuously.